Conductor, Junior String Program, Interlochen Arts Camp

 Ph.D. in Music Education (ABD) from Michigan State University; M.M.Ed in Music Education from VanderCook College of Music; B.S. in Music Education from Case Western Reserve University

-BettyAnne Gottlieb is Assistant Professor of Music Education (Strings) at the University of Cincinnati, College-Conservatory of Music, where she teaches undergraduate and graduate courses in Music Education.
-She has over 10 years of experience teaching in the public schools and university-affiliated music programs including two preparatory orchestras at the Cleveland Institute of Music.
-In addition, Ms. Gottlieb teaches private and group Suzuki lessons; performs regularly in regional and professional orchestras; and has served as a guest clinician and adjudicator for various school and youth orchestras in Michigan, Ohio, Pennsylvania and Arkansas.
-Pursuing her interests in conducting and string pedagogy, Ms. Gottlieb has traveled to Iowa, Norway, Japan, and Austria for additional training.
+Dr. BettyAnne Gottlieb is Assistant Professor of Music Education (Strings) at the University of Cincinnati, College-Conservatory of Music, where she teaches undergraduate and graduate courses in Music Education.
+She has over 10 years of experience teaching in the public schools and university-affiliated music programs.
+In addition, Dr. Gottlieb co-founded and leads the Cincinnati New Horizons Orchestra; teaches Suzuki lessons; performs regularly in regional and professional orchestras; frequently serves as a guest clinician and adjudicator for various school and youth orchestras; and teaches at the Interlochen Summer Arts Camp and Blue Lake Suzuki Camp.
+Pursuing her interests in conducting and string pedagogy, Dr. Gottlieb has traveled to Iowa, Norway, Japan, and Austria for additional training.
 Her conducting mentors and instructors include Gary Ciepluch, Marvin Rabin, William LaRue Jones, Robert Culver, Henry Charles Smith, Raphael Jimenez and Leon Gregorian.